Parasocial Activity

 A Memoir in the Key of Science Fiction

-This is a memoir in the key of science fiction.
-This is the tale of a wild twenty months, in which the people in the TV started talking to me via secret, coded messages, and of what it’s like to be crazy.
+Parasocial Activity is a memoir in the key of science fiction.
+This is the tale of a wild twenty months in my life, in which the people in the TV started talking to me via secret, coded messages embedded in their videos and episodes.
+It’s my story of what it’s like to get labeled delusional, and maybe even to be a bit crazy—especially if trying to change the world by upsetting the current economic order is a crazy thing to attempt.
 This is the story of telling the truth to your doctors, and of being disbelieved.
-This is a book about changing the world.

 This is the story of how I lost the thread.